ml-and-ds-papers-on-the-go/andre-ye.github.io/biology/winter-quarter/notes/module-2/chapter-14.md

 - Wrinkle-seed shape disappeared in the F1 generation but reappeared in the F2 generation.
 - Results:
   - Wrinkled shape is **recessive** because this phenotype recedes, or seems to be hidden.
-  - Round shape is **domiannt** because it dominates over the wrinkle-seed determinant when both are present.
+  - Round shape is **dominant** because it dominates over the wrinkle-seed determinant when both are present.
 - Genetics: "dominant" and "recessive" refer to which phenotype is observed and which is masked when individuals carry two different genetic determinants for a trait.
 - Ratio is 3:1.

 *A Reciprocal Cross*
 - Does the male or female parent have a particular genetic determinant?
 - Performed a second set of crosses between two pure-line populations.
-  - "In reverse" - used pollen from pure line of wrinkle-seed peas on the round peas.
+  - "In reverse" - used pollen from the pure line of wrinkle-seed peas on the round peas.
   - This is a **reciprocal cross**; set of matings where the mother's phenotype is the initial cross and the father's is second, and vice versa.
 - Results are **identical**; all F1 progeny had round seeds.
 - Sometimes, reciprocal crosses do produce different results.